-- making a comprehensive mental health evaluation, which may include giving you a questionnaire or asking you to keep a record of your mood patterns
+- Complete a comprehensive mental health evaluation.
+This may include giving you a questionnaire or asking you to keep a record of your mood patterns

-- interviewing family members, close friends, and other people you frequently see, with your permission
+- Interview family members, close friends, and other people you frequently see, with your permission.

-- physically examining you to rule out other causes of symptoms, such as hyperthyroidism
+- Physically examine you to rule out other causes of symptoms, such as hyperthyroidism, or an overactive thyroid.

-Treatment will likely involve medication or behavioral therapy, or a combination of the two.
+Treatment typically involves medication, behavioral therapy, or a combination of the two.

 - lamotrigine (Lamictal)